Luca1905/DarkWatt/README.md

 $ ./build.sh       # compiles the WASM crate and creates the extension bundles
 ```

-The script outputs two ready-to-load directories:
+The script outputs one ready-to-load directories:

-* `build/chrome/` – load this in Chromium based browsers.
+* `build/` – load this in Chromium based browsers.
-* `build/firefox/` – load this in Firefox Nightly.

 ## Usage